bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 ## Traits

 We've mentioned traits a few times now, but haven't gone into detail about what they are and how they work.
 We'll get some more practice with them later on, but for now it's enough to understand that traits are a way to define shared behavior.
 You can think of them as a template for a particular behavior.
 For example, the `Read` trait provides a template for types that want to "read data".
-It lays out what to expect and what types of functions are available for types that implement this particular behavior.
+It lays out what to expect and what types of functions are available.

 Let's take a closer look at [`Read` from the documentation](https://doc.rust-lang.org/std/io/trait.Read.html).
 It has a required method, `read`, which has the following function signature: `fn read(&mut self, buf: &mut [u8]) -> Result<usize>;`.